sanjaypatted123/recipe_finder-app/README.md

-just an js mini project giving you a recipe based on the dish user types
+just a js mini project giving you a recipe based on the dish you type